jesselessa/rover-js/README.md

 ## Features

-- Left and right rotations.
+- Rover left and right rotations.
-- Forward and backward movements.
+- Rover forward and backward movements.
-- Current position and direction.
+- Rover current position and direction.
-- Resetting the grid.
+- Resetting grid and rover information.
+- Timer to launch game.
+- Background music.

 ## How to play